jonfriskics/PythonFlask-JobBoard/tasks.md

 ## 3.9 - Query Database Function Execute
 @pytest.mark.app-query-database-function-execute In the body of `query_db` call the `execute` function on `db`, pass in the `query` and `args` variables.
 Assign the return value to a variable called `cursor`.

-## 3.10 - Query Database Function Execute
+## 3.10 - Query Database Function Fetchall
 @pytest.mark.app-query-database-function-fetchall In the body of `query_db`:
 - `fetchall` data from the `cursor` and assign it to a variable called `results`.
 - Close the `cursor` with the `close` function.

-## 3.11 - Query Database Function Execute
+## 3.11 - Query Database Function Single
-@pytest.mark.app-query-database-function-single Next, in the function body add a test if `one` is `True`:
+@pytest.mark.app-query-database-function-single Next, in the function body of `query_db` add a test if `one` is `True`:
 - if true return a ternary if, `results[0] if results else None`.
 - else return all `results`.

 ## 3.12 - Close the Connection

-@pytest.mark.app-close-the-connection In order to make sure the database connection is closed when the `app_context` is torn down create a function in `app.py` called `close_connection`.
+@pytest.mark.app-close-the-connection In order to make sure the database connection is closed when the `app_context` is torn down:
+- Create a function in `app.py` called `close_connection`.
-Add a parameter called `exception` to the parameter list.
+- Add a parameter called `exception` to the parameter list.

 In the function body:
-- Call `getattr` with three arguments `g`, `'_database'`, and `None` and assign the return value to a `db` variable.
+- Call `getattr` with three arguments `g`, `'_database'`, and `None`
+- Assign the return value to a `db` variable.
 - If `db` is not `None` `close` the `db`.

+## 3.13 - Close the Connection Decorator

-To ensure this function is called when the `app_context` is destroyed use the `@app.teardown_appcontext` decorator.
+@pytest.mark.app-close-the-connection-decorator To ensure the `close_connection` function is called when the `app_context` is destroyed give decorate it with `@app.teardown_appcontext`.

-# Module 04 - Display Jobs and Employers
+# Module 04 - Display Jobs

 ## 4.1 - All Jobs